 Recommendation Responsibility Type of recommendation Date raised Progress to date Addressed?
 Further action?
-6 MWDA should ensure that each Merseyside Council provides an annual performance report and letter of assurance to the September MWDA authority meeting as committed to through the Merseyside Waste Partnership Memorandum of Understanding (2014).
-Districts within the Liverpool Improvement September 2022 The Authority is party to the Joint Recycling and Waste Management Strategy (JRMWS) with the other Merseyside district Councils, supported by a Memorandum of Understanding.
+6 that each Merseyside Districts with Council provides an the Liverpoo Individual Districts within the Liverpool City Region Improvement September 2022 The Authority is party to the Joint Recycling and Waste Management Strategy (JRMWS) with the other Merseyside district Councils, supported by a Memorandum of Understanding.
 Within this each partner is committed to produce and maintain an action plan which sets out interim targets (most notably recycling at 50% by 2020) that when considered collectively seek to achieve the shared JRWMS aims and objectives.
-Partially Recommendation remains relevant and should be continued to be addressed by the districts within the region. /aste meetings have received an update on the Waste D Fund.
-This report provides assurance by District C regarding the way they have spent the monies allo The November 2020, 2021 and 2022 Authority Committee meetings have received an update on the Waste Development Fund.
+Partially Recommendation remains relevant and should be continued to be addressed by the districts within the region. e Waste of The November 2020, 2021 and 2022 Authority Committee meetings have received an update on the Waste Development Fund.
 This report provides assurance by District Councils regarding the way they have spent the monies allocated to them from the Fund on actions that achieve the shared objectives of the JRWMS.
 Each Council has provided assurance that its expenditure from the Fund meets the shared objectives of the JRWMS.
 This reporting also includes data on recycling rates performance at district and Merseyside level.
 The data is available until 2021/22, with no 2023 reporting observed.
 No reporting in relation to the action plans agreed have been identified within the reports to Members and therefore reporting is limited to recycling rates compared to the 50% target.
 The Authority has confirmed that the reporting by Councils has concluded but in order to continue to respond they can seek further information.

 Recommendation Responsibility Type of recommendation Date raised Progress to date Addressed?
 Further action?
 7 The MWDA should provide a report on its own performance at each of the Merseyside Councils' scrutiny panels (or equivalent), as committed to through the Merseyside Waste Partnership Memorandum of Understanding (2014).
 The Authority Improvement September 2022 No evidence noted from Council committee papers.
 The Authority has confirmed that they receive reports on performance annually, outside of Committee meetings to allow performance to be reviewed.
 The report is on the open agenda.
 At the same time for each of the Councils a Member of the Authority is nominated annually to report back to the Council on the activities of the Authority.
 The Chief Executive also offers to visit scrutiny panels at each Council to provide updates on performance and current issues.
-Yes No 8 Members are provided with the performance context alongside the cost of waste management, e.g. KPIs which include benchmarking with national average / targets in relation to recycling rates / cost of waste management.
-C Improvement September 2022 We have not noted any formal benchmarking within the KPIs published on the Authority website.
+Yes No 8 Members are provided with the performance context alongside the cost of waste management, e.g. KPIs which include benchmarking with national average / targets in relation to recycling rates / cost of waste management. · Improvement September 2022 We have not noted any formal benchmarking within the KPIs published on the Authority website.
 We have been provided with tonnage data from the Data Team which provides useful inward looking information for each District and for the Authority as a whole.
 Within this there is little comparison with national averages, other waste authorities and other Councils.
 We do believe there is some scope for the Authority to review and consider how it can update its performance reporting to develop a set of meaningful KPIs which reflects the nature of the organisation.
 This could include benchmarking but we have updated our recommendation to provider greater scope to the Authority on how they can achieve this improved reporting, as benchmarking alone is not the only method by which this could be improved.
 No Recommendation remains relevant but has been superseded by Recommendation 10.